Arunjeet/Recon-pipeline/Reconciliations_readme.txt

 A> get the miniconda file path.
 Open anaconda terminal and run find conda.
 Get the conda executable file path B> Create a folder inside editor, open terminal and run & "C:\ProgramData\miniconda3\Scripts\conda.exe" create --prefix ./venv python=3.10
-C> Initiate the conda inside project folder & "C:\ProgramData\miniconda3\Scripts\conda.exe" init powershell D> Activate the venv conda activate ./venv
+C> Initiate the conda inside project folder & "C:\ProgramData\miniconda3\Scripts\conda.exe" init powershell D> Activate the venv: conda activate ./venv

 STEP2: Create a extraction.py for loading, cleaning.
 Use pandas/spark or whatever to make it easy.
 Create a requirements.txt file and execute using pip install -r requirements.txt (can use docker for whole process if required)